alisatelier/snake-client/READMEHOST.md

 **Educational Remake:**

-Big thanks to Lighthouse Labs for assigning the project that made us remake Snake with Node, TCP, and more stress than an actual pit of vipers.
+Thanks to Lighthouse Labs for assigning the project that made us remake Snake with Node, TCP, and more stress than an actual pit of vipers.

 **Original Author:**

-Thanks to the original brain behind this danger noodle-powered madness.
+Kudos to the original brain behind this danger noodle-powered madness.

 Long live the snek queen [Tania Rascia](https://github.com/taniarascia/snek) 👑🐍